-High protein dog food is a popular diet choice for many dogs, so how can you know if it’s right for your pup?
+High-protein dog food is a popular diet choice for many dogs, so how can you know if it’s right for your pup?
 Check out the benefits of types of high-protein dog food so that you can help your dog thrive.
-Choosing a high-quality dog food is important, but sometimes the type of diet matter too.
-Feeding a high protein diet to your dog has many benefits, but not every type of diet is made for every dog.
+Choosing high-quality dog food is important, but sometimes the type of diet matter too.
+Feeding a high-protein diet to your dog has many benefits, but not every type of diet is made for every dog.
 It’s best to know what it is you want to get out of your dog’s diet before you start making changes.

 What is a High Protein Dog Food?

 Protein is (or at least should be) the foundation of your dog’s diet, but protein levels in the food can vary greatly depending on the formula.
 When you see a dog food labeled as high protein, what does that mean?